Hurairiam/certifications/AI Literacy by IBM/README.md

 # 🚀 AI Literacy by IBM

-This folder contains my certificate of completion from **AI Literacy**, a foundational program offered by **IBM SkillsBuild**, completed in **September 2025**.
+This folder contains my certificate of completion from **AI Literacy**, a foundational program offered by **IBM SkillsBuild**, completed in **7 September 2025**.
 The program introduces learners to artificial intelligence, its concepts, enabling technologies, benefits, applications across industries, and hands-on practice using AI responsibly.

 ## 📜 Certificates